rmzse/future_me_client/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Install
+Install ionic framework
 ```
 npm install -g cordova ionic
 ```

 ### Installing

-Fork and clone repository.
+Fork and clone down the repository to your computer.

+run in your terminal:

 ```
 $ npm install && bower install.